 Your bedroom should be the sanctuary of your home, a place where you can retreat after long and stressful days to unwind and recharge.
-But is it set up to actually allow for that?
+And it’s especially important during these times to have a dedicated place for rest and relaxation.
+But is your bedroom set up to actually allow for that?
 Or does your bedroom feel just like any other room in the house?

 The problem may simply be that you’ve never paused to consider your bedroom environment before.
 But not taking into account your bedroom — how it looks, feels, what you keep in it, even how it smells — may be having a bigger impact on your sleep than you think.